aakarsh-kt/Messenger/README.md

 ZEGOCLOUD handles both one-on-one and group calls, with low latency.
 ### 6. Why These Features?
 - **Search by Username**
-User Experience: Searching for users by username makes the app easy to use, allowing quick initiation of chats.
+-User Experience: Searching for users by username makes the app easy to use, allowing quick initiation of chats.
-Scalability: Firestore indexes allow for fast searches, even with a growing user base.
+-Scalability: Firestore indexes allow for fast searches, even with a growing user base.
 - **Group Chats**
 - *Convenience*: Group chats allow users to collaborate and communicate efficiently.
-Real-Time Messaging: WebSocket ensures smooth communication across multiple participants.
+-Real-Time Messaging: WebSocket ensures smooth communication across multiple participants.
 ### 7. Database Selection: Why Firebase?
 - **Overview**
 In developing the real-time messaging application, Firebase was selected as the backend database solution due to its unique advantages over traditional databases like MySQL, PostgreSQL, or MongoDB.
 Below are the key reasons for choosing Firebase: